bioboot/bimm143_F18/class-material/lecture15-BIMM143_F18-lab.md

     ## ENSG00000283120        NA
     ## ENSG00000283123        NA

 Either click on the `res` object in the environment pane or pass it to `View()` to bring it up in a data viewer.
 Why do you think so many of the adjusted p-values are missing (`NA`)?
 Try looking at the `baseMean` column, which tells you the average overall expression of this gene, and how that relates to whether or not the p-value was missing.
-Go to the [DESeq2 vignette](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf) and read the section about "Independent filtering and multiple testing."
+Go to the [DESeq2 vignette](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) (you can also issue the R command `browseVignettes("DESeq2")` to pull this up) and read the section about "Independent filtering and multiple testing."

 > **Note**.
 The goal of independent filtering is to filter out those tests from the procedure that have no, or little chance of showing significant evidence, without even looking at the statistical result.
 Genes with very low counts are not likely to see significant differences typically due to high dispersion.
 This results in increased detection power at the same experiment-wide type I error \[*i.e., better FDRs*\].